Skip to main content

 Completely-in-Canal (CIC)

 This style is the most discreet of all, sitting all the way inside the ear canal.
 While it’s almost invisible to others, it’s also more difficult to get in and out for things like charging, battery changes, and cleaning.
 Some devices can be left in the ear for longer periods of time.
-For example, the Phonak Lyric is a device designed to fit so deep in the ear canal it’s inserted by a hearing professional and can be left in the ear for months at a time.
+For example, the Phonak Lyric is a device designed to fit so deeply in the ear canal that it’s inserted by a hearing professional and can be left in the ear for months at a time.

 In my experience